KV610/ENG1013-Traffic-Light-System/README.md

 > If the code is unstable/WIP please make sure you are on the `review` branch and commit there instead.
 If not, commit the change to the `main` branch.

 You can view version history of a file by clicking on the file, and then clicking **History** underneath the three dots on the top right of the page.

+> [!IMPORTANT]
+> Please don't rename main.py to anything else when uploading, as version history requires the same file name.